-After a long wait in the warm Kandahar sun inside the fence at the passenger terminal, I was finally boarding the big Canadian midnight-blue C-130 for a short trip back to Kabul.
-May 2010.
-My role was to help solve ops coordination challenges for Air Force units across Afghanistan and I had been visiting a nearby Forward Operating Base.
+I was finally boarding the big Canadian midnight-blue C-130 for a short trip back to Kabul, after a long wait in the warm Kandahar sun inside the fence at the passenger terminal.
+My role was to help solve ops coordination challenges for Air Force units all across Afghanistan and I had been visiting a nearby Forward Operating Base in the southern part of the country.

-As I stood in my tan flight suit on the noisy flight line, last in the queue of space-available passengers, the Aircraft Commander smiled down at me out the left cockpit window and waved as she said something to her flight engineer who was standing just behind her.
+As I stood in my tan flight suit on the noisy flight line, last in the queue of space-available passengers, the Aircraft Commander smiled down at me out the left cockpit window and waved.
+She said something to her flight engineer who was standing just behind her.

 I stepped quickly up into the plane, eyeing the circled Maple Leaf on the dark fuselage, and the loadmaster on headset tapped my shoulder to ask if I wanted to join the crew upstairs.

 "Absolutely!"
-I replied, grateful to have a chance to look out the front window again.
-No fighter pilot enjoys riding in the back end of any airplane, and I was equally happy to see how the Canadians did business on the flight deck.
+I was grateful to have a chance to look out the front window again.
+No fighter pilot enjoys riding in the back end of any airplane, and I was happy to see how the Canadians did business.

 "Wow," she said, "it's not every day you hold number three behind a plane with no pilot and a couple of Tornados."